thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

   This is phrased as saying ``loop`` is a point in ``base ≡ base`` the *space of paths from* ``base`` *to* ``base``.

+.. admonition:: Path

+   We think of a path in a space ``A`` as consisting of its starting point, its end point, and some generic point in the middle agreeing on the boundary.

 You can see this as defining the circle via a CW-complex.

 .. admonition:: Type theory notation